w3c/font-text-cg/charter/index.md

 ## Community and Business Group Process and Patent Policy

 The group operates under the [Community and Business Group Process](https://www.w3.org/community/about/agreements/).
-Terms of in this charter that conflict with those of the Community and Business Group Process are void.
+Terms in this charter that conflict with those of the Community and Business Group Process are void.

 As with other Community Groups,
 W3C seeks organizational licensing commitments